Run StarGen

 In order to create the systems, StarGen uses a pseudo-random number generator, which is a function that produces a series of numbers that are not obviously related to each other.
 Since a mathematical formula is used, the sequence is the same each time it is calculated.
 The function actually takes one number and produces the next one in the sequence.
 You can specify the first number used for a system.
 If you don't, the program picks one based on the time of day in seconds.

 So, say you want a reproducible set of systems.
-Select Dole and All again, this time put a number like 42 in the Set random number seed box.
+Select Dole and All again; this time put a number like 42 in the Set random number seed box.
 Press the stargen button.
 This should produce a set of systems that you can come back to again and again.
-It is the equivalent of using the “stargen -d -s42”.
+It is the equivalent of using the “stargen -d -s42” command.

 Stellar Mass

 There is a second limitation regarding mass inherent in the basic StarGen model.
-The way StarGen creates a solar system is by simulating the formation of planets in an "accretion disc", a ring of gas and dust thought to surround newly formed stars.
-The model that the Accrete program upon which StarGen is based generates the initial disk based uses to initially distribute the mass around a star results in a disk that seldom generates large enough planets close enough in to very small stars to be within the habitable zone.
-As a result, I have never seen a habitable planet generated around a star with a mass of less than about .63 solar masses.
+The way StarGen creates a solar system is by simulating the formation of planets in an “accretion disc”, a ring of gas and dust thought to surround newly formed stars.
+The model that the Accrete program (upon which StarGen is based) generates the initial disk used to initially distribute the mass around a star results in a disk that seldom generates large enough planets close enough to very small stars to be within the habitable zone.
+As a result, I have never seen a habitable planet generated around a star with a mass of less than about 0.63 solar masses.

 Atmosphere Model

-If you want a little more detail to flesh the planets in your setting out, you could try adding in the atmosphere model.
-(Technically, the model is still "experimental", but it has been a feature for years and should not go away, though it may be changed.
+If you want a little more detail to flesh out the planets in your setting, you could try adding in the atmosphere model.
+(Technically, the model is still “experimental”, but it has been a feature for years and should not go away, though it may be changed.
 No need to hesitate to use it.)
 This changes both the thumbnail display and the full planet descriptions.
-The thumbnails will include descriptions of whether the atmosphere is breathable or poisonous and so on.
+The thumbnails will indicate whether the atmosphere is breathable or poisonous and so on.

 In the main descriptions, it turns this: